 The inevitable flaw in the game of manipulation is that most of those have become beholden to it eventually outgrow it.
-The golden era of manipulative rule may be so successful.
-Lies, myths, tricks and fantasies are made so very persuasive that even the most pragmatic of men often fall for it if there is even a tiny vacuum in their psyche that needs filling.
+The golden era of a manipulative rule may be so successful.
+Lies, myths, tricks and fantasies are made so very persuasive that even the most pragmatic of men often fall for it if there is also a tiny vacuum in their psyche that needs filling.
 The decline of manipulative leadership always arrives or is ushered in like a very rare but ghastly accident.
 The effectiveness of the manipulation that was so unobstructed that it became as taken for granted as if it were a law of nature in its own right, suddenly is rendered effete.
 All attempts at resurrection simply make matters worse and expose the solidifying passé of the ‘has been’ of a leader.
 Being frantic, frustrated, bewildered, shocked, distressed and desperate all rolled in one become his present state of mind.
 The manipulative [ex] leader tries to shrug off his sensible recourse to regrets and self-blame by projecting his unexpected failure on others.
-Nested firmly within his prolific list of blames on others are rampant spikes of ephemeral self-confidence, grandeur, omniscience and an exaggerated expectation of loyalty from followers; the spikes are quickly drowned by inescapable realities his mind cannot reject even with assistance of mind altering matter.
-The troughs are just as dramatic, characterised by a defeated voice, a depressed sense of worth, un-concealable sadness, insecurity and anger.
+Nested firmly within his prolific list of blames on others are rampant spikes of ephemeral self-confidence, grandeur, omniscience and an exaggerated expectation of loyalty from followers.
+The spikes are quickly drowned by inescapable realities his mind cannot reject even with the assistance of mind-altering matter.
+The troughs are just as dramatic, characterised by a defeated voice, a depressing sense of worth, un-concealable sadness, insecurity and anger.
 The moods of the [ex] leader swings as rapidly as a clock’s pendulum.
-The indomitable bravado of last week or last month becomes feeble disconcertment of today and perhaps forever more.
-The man so skilled at manipulating others suddenly inverts his trade on himself but that too fails him.
+The indomitable bravado of last week or last month becomes feeble disconcertment of today and perhaps forever.
+The man so skilled at manipulating others suddenly inverts his trade on himself, but that too fails him.
 He fails within and without, without nothing left.

-In an act of righteous self-consolation the [ex] leader seeks to convince himself he lost his power because of his [unrestrained] goodness; it is time to buy him a coffin or a place faraway.
+In the act of righteous self-consolation, the [ex] leader seeks to convince himself he lost his power because of his [unrestrained] goodness; it is time to buy him a coffin or a place far away.
 It is his last act as leader.
 Never bother with his confusion and retributive helplessness, he worked for it for a long time but did not know it.

 Perpetuating one’s interests through taboos cannot be fortunate.
-The leader who desecrates the dead somehow unwittingly desecrates himself in life.
-His reputation is usually his main sacrifice on the ‘altar of self’.
-Reputations are built often carefully and over a period of time but the demands of the egoist is rapaciously dispensed in the now.
-Bit by bit the desires of the immediate does much damage to his reputation cumulatively but he cannot help himself; now is always better than ever.
+The leader who desecrates the dead somehow unwittingly defiles himself in life.
+His reputation is usually his central sacrifice on the ‘altar of self’.
+Reputations are often built carefully over time, but the demands of the egoist are rapaciously dispensed in the now.
+Bit by bit, the desires of the immediate does much damage to his reputation cumulatively, but he cannot help himself; now is always better than ever.
 Why else would a man seek to fulfil his interests via taboos?
-A good reason is most people do not and in the eyes of the leader are worse off for it.
-Excellence and greatness falls to a bad name and a bad memory; jealousy he calls it, hatred he frames it.
+A good reason is most people do not, and in the eyes of the leader are worse off for it.
+Excellence and greatness fall to a bad name and a bad memory; jealousy he calls it, the hatred he frames it.
 How could it be his fault?

 Trying to be powerful when one is poor is very contrary to the expected modesty associated with having little or nothing.
-The bad brother who craves to lead knows no modesty.
+The bad brother who craves to lead knows no humility.
 Gratitude is one of the hardest things in this world for him to comprehend, thank you is a reluctantly accepted chore.
 Let us call him the “professional gruff” because his ways are gruff.
-His personal image of power is craftily spun with words and postures but so many men believe in it, at least for a while – as little as several minutes.
-However, it takes a certain kind of man to believe in such power but we spare such a fellow the rightful adjectives this time only.
-Just as real power corrupts so does spun power.
+His personal image of power is craftily spun with words and postures, many men believe in it, at least for a while – as little as several minutes.
+However, it takes a certain kind of man to believe in such power, but we spare such a fellow the proper adjectives this time only.
+Just as real power corrupts, so does spin power.